seeingtheory/Seeing-Theory/README.md

 [![Landing page screenshot](img/share/home.png)](http://students.brown.edu/seeing-theory/)

-Seeing Theory is a project designed and created by Daniel Kunin with support from Brown University's [Royce Fellowship](https://www.brown.edu/academics/college/fellowships/royce/) Program and National Science Foundation group [STATS4STEM](http://www.stats4stem.org/).
+Seeing Theory is a project designed and created by Daniel Kunin with support from Brown University's [Royce Fellowship](https://www.brown.edu/academics/college/fellowships/royce/) Program.
 The goal of the project is to make statistics more accessible to a wider range of students through interactive visualizations.

 ## About